robintzeng/academic-kickstart/content/home/experience.md

   description = """
   <br>

-  * Improved a Muti-State Constraint Kalman filter-based visual inertial navigation framework (Openvins) with learning-based interest point extractor – SuperPoint in Pytorch using C++
+  * Improved a Muti-State Constraint Kalman filter-based visual inertial navigation framework (Openvins) with learning- based interest point extractor – SuperPoint in Pytorch by using C++.
-  * Evaluated the performance on the EuRoC MAV dataset with ROS and ameliorated the performance for every tasks..
+  * Evaluated the performance on the EuRoC MAV dataset with ROS and ameliorated the performance for every tasks.
   """

 [[experience]]